 7. Lease Agreement Law

-While both oral and written lease agreements are valid under the law, written agreements are advisable to avoid misunderstandings in the future, especially for leases of one year or more.
+While both oral and written lease agreements are valid under California landlord tenant laws, written agreements are advisable to avoid misunderstandings, especially for leases of one year or more.

 8. Notice of Entry Law